exponential-decay/community-ff-signature-development-repository/README.md

-#Community Digital Preservation File Format Signature Development Repository
+# Community Digital Preservation File Format Signature Development Repository

 A repository for others to contribute to, for file format signature development research.

 I have not labelled the repository with a tool, e.g. DROID, as it can be used to develop work for mime-info, and File, and other tools alike.

-Contributors should contribute by pull request, I can also grant them access to the repository.

-Proposed Process:

-1. Create a new folder by contributor name or organisation
-2. Create a sub-folder with an umbrella name for the types of file underneath, e.g. 'Archives-New-Zealand/DAT-Files'
+## Contributing Guidelines

+All contributions are welcome, including reporting formats that do not have signatures, drafting signatures, identifying specification documents, and reviewing draft signatures.
+Please see [CONTRIBUTING.md] for more information.

-###License Terms
+## License Terms

 The rights for the individual files <b>remain</b> with the organisation or user contributing the material.
 Users may want to state their licensing terms explicitly in README.MD files underneath their contributed folders.